binaryphile/bashblog/README.md

 Usage
 -----

-Download the code and copy bb.sh into a public folder (for example, `$HOME/public_html/blog`) and run
+Download the code and copy bb into a public folder (for example, `$HOME/public_html/blog`) and run

-    ./bb.sh
+    ./bb

 This will show the available commands.
-If the file is not executable, type `chmod +x bb.sh` and retry.
+If the file is not executable, type `chmod +x bb` and retry.

 **Before creating your first post, you may want to configure the blog settings (title, author, etc).
 Read the Configuration section below for